 2. Air temperature - Air temperatures are a major concern for relatively short-duration drawdowns as exposure to freezing temperatures would increase mortality of stranded mussels.

 Based on the above information, EGLE has approved the below date for the fall drawdown.
-(Please note that the 2023 and 2024 dates are tentative.)
+(Please note that the 2024 dates are tentative.)

 • Start lowering impoundment on Monday, April 24

 • Reach lowering extent by Friday, April 28